secretstartups/handbook/content/handbook/company/offsite/_index.md

 Scheduling for the in-person event that is not around a Board Meeting generally follows:

 1. First Day (Monday): Half day meetings.
 Start around 1pm PST.
 1. Second Day (Tuesday): 6-7 hours of meetings starting with breakfast at 8am.
-Includes some unstructured time and team building opportunities.
+Includes some unstructured time and team activities.
 1. Third Day (Wednesday): 6-7 hours of meetings starting with breakfast at 8am.
-Includes some unstructured time and team building opportunities.
+Includes some unstructured time and a team dinner.
 1. Fourth Day (Thursday): Meetings start at 8am and run through 12pm PST.

 ### Fully remote offsite